martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 --- abstract

-The IETF firmly believes in the value of in-person meetings to discuss and undestand issues.
+The IETF holds three in-person meetings per year to discuss and understand issues.
 However, various emergencies can make a planned in-person meeting impossible.
 This document provides criteria for making this judgment.

 --- middle